daveguerin/STV/README.md

 # STV
 A Swift Packge of the amazing **SensibleTableView** framework by [Sensible Cocoa](http://sensiblecocoa.com/).

-iOS 13 compatability, Xcode 11 compatability, and Swift Packaging by [dgApps](http://dgapps.ie/), although it's all still glorious Objective C!
+iOS 13 compatability, Xcode 11 compatability, and Swift Packaging by [dgApps](http://dgapps.ie/).
+Although it's now a Swift Package STV is still all glorious Objective C!
 This version is not so much forked from the [open source version](https://github.com/wizgod/STV) from [wizgod](https://github.com/wizgod), as ripped apart and then rebuilt into a SPM compatible format.

 ## LICENSE
 **SensibleTableView** is now licensed under the MIT License.
 See [STV.txt](./License/STV.txt) and [STV.plist](./License/STV.plist) in the [License](./License/) folder.